auth0/Lock.swift/README.md

 #### Passwordless Method

 When using Lock passworldess the default passwordless method is `.emailCode` which sends the user a one time passcode to login.
-If you want to use universal links you can use:
+If you want to use email [Universal Links](https://auth0.com/docs/clients/enable-universal-links) you can use:

 ```swift
 .withOptions {
     $0.passwordlessMethod = .emailLink
 }
 ```

+To send a passcode over SMS you have the following `passwordlessMethod` options.

+* .smsCode
+* .smsLink

 #### Activity callback